Stivaros/CFApp/README.md

 - [ ] Update navigation link colour.
 - [ ] Footer links to Github and social media.
 - [ ] Remove alert and notice divs from all view pages (they are already in the application layout).
+- [ ] Provide better error messages in instances of validation failure.

 ### Static Pages